centminmod/wordpress-plugin-mirror-poc/readme.md

 1. **Cloudflare Worker**: A serverless JavaScript function that acts as an intermediary between the client (bash script) and the data sources (WordPress.org and Cloudflare R2 storage).
 See https://developers.cloudflare.com/workers/ and https://developers.cloudflare.com/workers/tutorials/.
 And how Cloudflare Workers have bindings to other Cloudflare products like Cloudflare R2 S3 object storage https://developers.cloudflare.com/workers/runtime-apis/bindings/.

-2. **Cloudflare R2 Storage**: An S3-compatible object storage system used to cache plugin ZIP files and metadata JSON.
+2. **Cloudflare R2 Storage**: An S3-compatible object storage system used to cache [plugin ZIP files](#cached-plugin), [ZIP file checksums](#mirrored-plugin-checksums) and [plugin JSON metadata](#mirrored-wordpress-plugin-api-end-point).
 Cloudflare R2 S3 object storage has free egress bandwidth costs so you only pay for object storage and read/writes to object storage.

 3. **Bash Script**: A local client that orchestrates the plugin download process, interacts with the WordPress API, and communicates with the Cloudflare Worker.